Boy Wonder (music producer): Independent productions

 In August 2011, Boy Wonder signed Jenny la Sexy Voz.
 She is featured on the lead single of Latin Girl Presented by Chosen Few Urbano also featuring Omega "El Fuerte" and Cosculluela and is featured in the 2011 Jowell y Randy Chosen Few remix of "Perrame".

 In January 2016, Boy Wonder signed Jon Z & Papi Wilo.
-He intends to go on tour with them starting next month in South American countries like Ecuador, Colombia, Etc. Since both of them already have fame in those countries Boy Wonder will try and bring that fame to the US & see if he has the next superstar like former Chosen Few artist "Fuego".
+He intends to go on tour with them starting next month in South American countries like Ecuador, Colombia, Etc.